Bhagavad Gita Chapter 3 Verse 17 Meaning

 Available in 28 languages

-This verse from Chapter 3 of the Bhagavad Gita highlights a practical insight: But for that man who rejoices only in the Self, who is satisfied with the Self and is content in the Self alone, indeed there is nothing to do.
+At this point in Karma Yoga, Krishna deepens His teaching on duty.
+But for that man who rejoices only in the Self, who is satisfied with the Self and is content in the Self alone, indeed there is nothing to do.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+The connection between duty and sacrifice that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team